If your dog destroys things when you're not around, most likely you're very frustrated and tired of dealing with this situation.

 Interestingly, in the case of separation anxiety the problem behaviors emerge only when the dog is left alone.
 In the presence of their owners, affected dogs may never exhibit any anxiety-related behaviors.
 Indeed, many times owner are unaware of their dog's anxiety disorder and may attribute their destructiveness as a sign of spite explains veterinary behaviorist, Dr. Barbara Sherman.

 In general, signs of separation anxiety begin to occur within the first 15 to 20 minutes of your dog being alone.
 It helps a lot to video tape your dog when left alone.
 Afterward, have a professional review the recording and help determine the motivation.

 Sometimes dogs may destroy things when left alone because they have some phobias that cause them panic and deep anxiety.

 An example are dogs suffering from thunderstorm phobias or other sound phobias.
-Out of panic, these dogs may start scratching doors or other enclosures in hopes of finding an area to escape the noise and hide.
+Out of panic, these dogs may start scratching doors or digging and chewing at other enclosures in hopes of finding an area to escape the noise and hide.